samabwhite/samabwhite/README.md

 📧 Email: swhite75@asu.edu

 ## 🚀 Future Goals
-I aspire to eventually pursue my Masters Quantum Computing and Information, contribute to open-source projects, and explore the exciting intersections of Quantum Computing, AI, and Finance.
+I aspire to eventually pursue my Masters Quantum Computing and Information, contribute to open-source projects, and explore the exciting intersections of Quantum Computing, Physics Simulation, and AI.